Reviews, Best Prices, Comparisons, Expert Buying Guides

 **Implications for Performance**

-1. Operating System: Windows 7 is recommended, reflecting the game’s optimization for more modern OS environments at the time of release.
-Using newer operating systems like Windows 10 can further enhance compatibility and performance.
+Operating System: Windows 7 is the operating system that is recommended, and this is the reason why the game is optimized for more modern OS environments at the time of its release.
+The use of newer operating systems such as Windows 10 can even improve compatibility and performance.

 Visual and Performance Enhancements